-The procedures above are, basically, performed by obtaining appropriate evidence through the conduct of tests using samples selected by external auditors themselves (for example, in the case of repetitive daily-routine transactions, at least 25 samples for each key control in the scope of assessment would be necessary, in order to achieve a reliability rate of 90% based on the normal statistical distribution).
+The procedures above are, basically, performed by obtaining appropriate evidence through the conduct of tests using samples selected by external auditors themselves (for example, in the case of repetitive daily-routine transactions, at least 25 samples for each key control in the scope of assessment would be necessary, in order to achieve a reliability rate of 90% based on the binominal statistical distribution).

 In the process, if, for example, the management has randomly selected samples from repetitive routine transactions, it would not be efficient for external auditors to select other samples through the same approach.
-In such cases, external auditors may use the samples selected by the management as a part of samples they themselves have selected, after evaluating their adequacy and verifying a portion of the results of the tests conducted by the management.
+In such cases, external auditors may reuse the samples selected by the management as part or all of the samples they themselves have selected for each internal control selected as a key control, after evaluating their adequacy and verifying a portion of the results of the tests conducted by the management.
+For those samples, the management's assessment can also be used as audit evidence, after verifying the adequacy of the management's assessment methods, and verifying part of the management's work results.